IanToujou/Project-Atlas-Docs/Writerside/topics/Configuration.md

     </tr>
     <tr>
         <td>spells.yml</td>
         <td>Contains all the spells where you can set the delay, mana cost.
-We don't recommend changing any of these values, for balancing reasons.</td>
+We do not recommend changing any of these values, for balancing reasons.</td>
     </tr>
     <tr>
         <td>items.yml</td>